local food sources ...

 We have several local businesses and organizations that are supporting our growers and we need to support their efforts.

 La Montañita Coop is currently selling about 20% local produce and would be interested in selling more.
-CE Pugh, general manager, recently presented a "Blueprint for A Sustainable Regional Food System" at the recent MRCOG Task Force meeting and discussed the goals and challenges of local sustainability with local growers.
 La Montañita Coop has two stores in Albuquerque and has a excellent selection of organic produce and products.
 Whole Foods Market also has a goal of providing more local produce.

-While not a restaurante, Joe S. Sausage on the corner of Rio Grande/Griegos has exquisite sausages and ravioli made from many local ingredients and therefore in-store selections vary seasonally.
-The best source we could find for New Mexico grown and processed foods is from New Mexico Magazine and they did not even include my favorite bread(s) from our very own local FANO BREAD CO (available at most local stores).
+While not a restaurante, my favorite bread(s) are from our very own local FANO BREAD CO (available at most local stores).
 If you are not listed and have locally grown or processed foods, be sure to visit and submit a listing....it's free!
 It would be great to have a comprehensive list to know what to ask for when we are at our favorite store or restaurant.

 Thinking about a unique New Mexico food product?
 The South Valley Economic Development Center is a 17,000SF facility that incorporates a small business "incubator" and commercial kitchen.
 South Valley residents are now able to obtain the center's help in starting or expanding their businesses.